Soccer's rules and regulations are maintained and updated annually by an organization known as IFAB (the International Football Association Board).

 Rule 15: Throw-ins

 A throw-in is given when the team that is in possession or has last touched the ball has caused it to clear the field of play over the touchline.
-When taking a throw-in, a player must keep both feet fixed to the floor, and must release the ball from over their head with both hands at the same time.
-If the Referee decides these conditions have not been met, they can award a free-kick.
+When taking a throw-in, a player must face the field of play and keep both feet fixed on the ground.
+The throw needs to be made overhead with both hands from the point where the ball left the field.

 Rule 16: Goal Kicks